rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

   - [ ] Allow users to generate with just a solution (but crawl up the edges)
   - [ ] Let's crawl up the dependencies (and add the edges)
   - Add helper functions for crawling dependencies

----

-- [ ] Out of sync
-  - Add back regenerate button for out of sync nodes (w/o modal)
-- Prompt tuning
-  - [ ] Less feedback
-  - [ ] Do we need to save the user's intent to guide the future generations (array of instructions)
-  - [ ] Switch to using system messages
-- Storyboard editing
+- [ ] Storyboard editing
-  - Caption & description confusion that both influence the image generation
-  - Show the image while users change the description
   - [ ] Add a tooltip for editing individual frames
   - [ ] Art style
   - Add before and after panels
   - [ ] delete button
   - [ ] Export screenshot image
+- [ ] Prompt tuning
+  - [ ] Less feedback
+  - [ ] Do we need to save the user's intent to guide the future generations (array of instructions)
+  - [ ] Switch to using system messages
 - [x] Add empty nodes - right click to open a context menu and select from one of four nodes
   - [ ] Add ability to regenerate/fill in missing values
 - [x] Generate/regenerate multiple storyboards - Leave it and see if there is anymore feedback